shilpeegupta14/IOS-APP-DEV_learning/Clima-iOS13/README.md

 ##Clima App

-I made this app using MVC design pattern and Delegate Design Pattern.
+It is an iOS app that shows the live weather data for any location using iphone’s GPS data with help of CoreLocation Framework.
+The app supports light and dark theme.
+It contains MVC and Delegate design pattern for writing clean code.
+The code is based on dispatch queues for asynchronous fetching of data and updating the UI.

-I used the openWeatherMap.org apis to fetch Weather Data by making HTTP Requests with URLSession and parsed the JSON with JSON Decoder.
+It uses openWeatherMap APIs to fetch live weather data and parsed JSON through JSON Decoder.

-The App also use CoreLocation Package to get GPS Data from phone

-I also learnt asynchrous programmng topics like Dispatch Queues to update the UI after fetching data.

-I did learnt about UITextFiels to get user input.
+It has auto layout views for all screens.
+The app runs on all screen sizes and on all iPhone and iPad devices available as simulator.